nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-05-12-iterating-post-research.md

 ---
-title: Iterating confirmation screen
+title: Iterating post research insights
-description: Off the back of user research we iterated the information we were providing the processor on the claim and organisation.
+description: Off the back of user research we iterated on designs, not able to be validated as moved to MVP version swiftly.
 author:
   name: Hannah Williams
   url: '#'
-date: 2024-05-10
+date: 2024-05-12
 tags:
-  - processing-version-1
+  - processing-version-2
   - process-a-claim
 aside:
   title:  Processing Prototypes